fixrb/brutal/README.md

 ## Usage

-__Brutal__ needs a configuration file, it's a kind of manifest, or a meta-spec if you prefer.
+__Brutal__ needs a configuration file to know how to write your tests.
+Currently, only the YAML format is supported.
 This file is composed of 4 top-level sections:

 * `header` - Specifies the code to execute before generating the test suite.